1 What is “Analytic Linguistics” and what do “Analytic Linguists” do?

 First, because no one else has this training entering the job market!
 TST’s graduates will raise the profile and reputation of Analytic Linguists by being the best prepared new hires in the field.
-Having a TST Certificate will tell your potential employer, whether federal, state or municipal that you are a highly skilled, elite professional.
+Having a TST Certificate will tell your potential employer, whether federal, state or municipal that you are a highly-skilled and elite professional.

 5Will TST help me secure employment as an Analytic Linguist after I am certified?

 While TST’s contacts with various employers are extensive and relationships with them are long-standing, TST is neither an employment nor staffing agency, nor does TST hire Analytic Linguists to work in wire rooms.
 Jobs in this area require not only the appropriate skills - for which this program prepares you - but also a security clearance.

 6I already have a strong knowledge of English, Spanish and of Ethics.
 Why is TST a good program for me?